Cricketfield Road, Newton Abbot, TQ12 2AS

 We make every effort to give the best service possible to everyone who attends our practice.

-To pursue a complaint please contact the Practice Manager who acts as our Complaints Manager will deal with your concerns appropriately.
-The best way to do this is in writing by email via
+If you have a complaint relating to a clinical matter or after communicating with a member of the Senior Management Team you wish to escalate your concern to a complaint please contact the Operations Manager who acts as our Complaints Manager and will deal with your concerns appropriately.
+The best way to do this is in writing by email via firstname.lastname@example.org – marked for the attention of the Complaints Manager.

-Or you can post a letter address to the Complaints Manager, this is an important detail so that complaints can still be dealt with in the Practice Manager’s Absence.
+Or you can post a letter address to the Complaints Manager, this is an important detail so that complaints can still be dealt with in the Operations Manager’s Absence.

-Alternatively you can ask to speak to the Practice Manager either by telephone or face to face but both are dependent upon their availability.
+Alternatively you can ask to speak to the Operations Manager either by telephone or face to face but both are dependent upon their availability due to the strategic nature of their work often involving meetings both internally and externally to optimise the opportunities for the Practice and consider the wider healthcare landscape.

 To review our full Complaints Policy click on the link below